Contributing to omegaUp

 git remote -v

-You should see something like:
+You should see:

 origin https://github.com/YOURUSERNAME/omegaup.git (fetch)